halcyonardency/grover/README.md

 Puppet configs.
 Because we care.

 Tested on Fedora19 x86_64.

-Pre-install
+This is a masterless Puppet repository.

+This collection allows you to quickly and simply spin up a virtual or bare metal host for development as well as  production use.

+Stupid Simple Install Steps
 -------------

 <code><pre>